splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

 For any dynamically instantiated receiver that retrieves metrics matching the success criteria, the Collector translates the discovery configuration to a receiver creator instance with the known working rules, as well as the required observer extension.
 See :ref:`receiver-creator-receiver` for more information.
 Any target-specific configuration values that are required, for example authentication information, can be established by discovery properties to tune the discovery process.

-At the same, the Collector adds the configuration to the ``metrics`` pipeline at runtime, unless you run the Collector using ``--dry-run``, in which case it outputs the configuration to the terminal.
+At the same time, the Collector adds the configuration to the ``metrics`` pipeline at runtime, unless you run the Collector using ``--dry-run``, in which case it outputs the configuration to the terminal.

 For any receiver that can establish a connection with a service, but not receive the expected metrics, discovery mode suggests which properties to set, or what extensions or settings to configure on the service to successfully retrieve telemetry.